GoD BLeSS buttermilk BiSCUitS..and the hands that make ‘em.

 and because we consider our BuTTERMiLK biscuits a spiritual kind of experience, we decided to honor them with a shirt

-{GoD bLEss BuTTERMiLK biscuits...southern food saved my soul!}
+{GoD bLEss BuTTERMiLK biscuits!!}

 and we figured it was only right to pass along this family recipe…but remember, perfect biscuits come from practice… and learning how the dough feels in your hands.